neoncortex/bashed/README.md

 source /path/to/bashed/bashed.sh
 ````

+## User interface:
+Since it is a prompt editor, the user will have no indication of which file is opened, unless some customizations in the environinment are made.
+Below are two suggested ways to configure bash and tmux to show the file opened, its size, and the current line.

-## Optional, prompt:
+### bash prompt:
-You can customize the prompt to show the file size, and current line.
-For example, in ~/.bashrc:
+The function below will show in the bash prompt the file size, and current line.
+Plus it will show the return results of commands.
+In ~/.bashrc:

 ````
 function prompt {